Get a Bluetooth speaker that lets you listen to your music anywhere

 Bottom line

-While there are a ton of great options for Bluetooth speakers out there, it's tough to match everything the Ultimate Ears Boom 3 has to offer.
-It's beautiful, but rugged design ensures it not only looks great, but you can use it anywhere thanks to its IP67 rating.
+While there are many great Bluetooth speakers for iPhone out there, it's tough to match everything the Ultimate Ears Boom 3 has to offer.
+Its beautiful but rugged design ensures it not only looks great, but you can use it anywhere, thanks to its IP67 rating.
 Plus, when you want to increase the volume, you can pair up to 150 other Boom speakers and really get the party bumping.

 To top it all off, the Ultimate Ears Boom 3 is no slouch when it comes to sound quality.
-It sounds great out of the box and even at loud volumes remains clear with no muddy bass or tin-like treble tones.
+It sounds great out of the box, and even at loud volumes, remains clear with no muddy bass or tin-like treble tones.

 Credits — The team that worked on this guide